-On Wednesday, October 7th, students, parents, teachers and local officials in several thousand communities across the U.S. will walk to school together to celebrate the 13th annual International Walk to School Day.
+On Wednesday, Oct.
+3, thousands of students, parents and communities representing more than 3,300 schools across the United Sates will walk and bicycle to school to celebrate International Walk to School Day.

 The National Center for Safe Routes to School and the Safe Routes to School National Partnership are pleased to announce that the fourth Safe Routes to School National Conference will be held in Sacramento, Calif., in August 2013.

 Registration is now open at www.walkbiketoschool.org for the 16th annual Walk to School Day, which celebrates the many benefits of walking and bicycling to school.
 Walk to School Day 2012 will take place Wednesday, Oct.
 3.